-And two days later, on Sunday, I woke up without the burden of worry and doubt.
-Without the heaviness of depression.
-Without the feeling of anxiety.
+And two days later, on Sunday, I woke up without the intense burden of worry and doubt.
+And I felt some relief from the heaviness of depression.
 For the first time in far too long, I encountered peace.
 His peace.
-And I experienced a miraculous healing that can only be explained by the goodness of God.
+And I experienced a miraculous healing that can only be explained by the goodness of Jesus Christ.

 During my Friday, Jesus gave me hope.
 Even when I couldn’t feel Him, He was there.
-When I read His Word, He spoke to me.
+When I read the Bible, He spoke to me.
 When I cried out to Him, He heard me.
 When I was alone, He comforted me.
 And every single day that I felt far from Him, He was still pulling me closer to Himself.

 Our entire lives may feel like Good Friday, the darkest day in history, the day that Jesus died.
 But we were not created to live in darkness!
 Now, I don’t know if you’ll experience the sudden, miraculous healing from your pain like I did.
 But I know for sure that God is with you in the pain.
 Jesus Himself was known as the Man of Sorrows.
 He understands human suffering inside and out.
 And He cares.
 He cared enough to leave Heaven and die for us to put an end to our darkness once and for all.

 The Bible says: … His life brought light to everyone.
 The light shines in the darkness, and the darkness can never extinguish it.
 John 1:4-5 NLT

 Through the death of Jesus Christ, we are made right with our heavenly Father.
 On Sunday, our risen Savior conquered sin, Hell, and the grave.
 One day, He will swallow up death forever!
 Then, we can celebrate His goodness together for all eternity.
 He will wipe away every tear, and we will live in the majestic glory of Easter Sunday forever.